sara-nl/Performance-Analysis-Framework-guide/ipm/ipm.md

 export I_MPI_STATS_FILE=prof.dat
 ```
 to specify the file (here 'prof.dat') where to generate the IPM report.

-One can add user-defined regions and events in the source code using 'MPI_Pcontrol'.

 + use other IPM options if needed